 Description of the project: “Light Up Skatang Tribe With Renewable Energy” was initiated by Skatang youth who collaborated with Tainan Community College.
 Skatang is a remote indigenous tribe where women make up 2/3 of its population.
 This project utilizes solar energy to improve the living conditions in the Skatang tribe while protecting their sustainable living traditions.
-It promotes women’s access to renewable energy by training them on the installation, maintenance and use solar PV systems.
+It promotes women’s access to renewable energy by training them on the installation, maintenance and use of solar PV systems.
 The project foresees the creation of a 100% solar-powered tribe center in the community.
 It will raise awareness of the broad public on energy justice in Taiwan.

 Climate Impact: Diesel generators are the main source of energy in the Skatang tribe.
 Each household consumes about 0.4 liters of diesel for lighting every day, which equals to 1.05 kilograms of carbon emission per household per day.
 After the installation of solar PV systems, the carbon reduction is about 5,7 t CO2 per year.
 Thus the solar PV system has a climate mitigation impact and improves the Skatang tribe’s resilience to climate change.